Here’s some important info about receiving payment for your apps, add-ons, and advertising earnings.

 Once you have set your payout hold status to On, all payouts will be on hold until you toggle the slider back to Off.
 When you do so, you’ll be included during the next monthly payout cycle (provided any applicable payment thresholds have been met).
 For example, if you’ve had your payouts on hold, but would like to have a payout generated in June, then make sure to toggle the payout hold status to Off before the end of May.

-Your Payout hold status selection applies to all revenue sources that are paid through Windows Dev Center (Microsoft Store, advertising, Azure Marketplace, etc.).
+Your Payout hold status selection applies to all revenue sources that are paid through the Windows developer program in Partner Center (Microsoft Store, advertising, Azure Marketplace, etc.).
 You cannot select different hold statuses for each revenue source.